 - Pour water into 2" tall baking pan about halfway up the pan.
 Place pan in the center of oven.
 Preheat oven to 325°F.

 - Once oven is hot, place ramekins inside the baking pan carefully.
-Make sure the water is half-way up the ramekins.
+Make sure water is halfway up ramekins.
 If more water is needed, add it carefully.

 - Take a piece of foil and tent the baking pan.
 This means folding the foil in half and placing it over the baking pan.
 This prevents the top of the custard from burning.